 Computer Science M.S.

-The Master of Science in Computer Science is a thesis program, requiring a significant research project as well as coursework in these general areas:
+The Master of Science in Computer Science requires coursework in these general areas:

 • Algorithms